 Are Silverfish Dangerous or Harmful to Humans or Pets?

-Silverfish are considered indoor/domestic pests, and are known to eat through such household items as books, papers, wallpaper, clothing, and can even contaminate food in pantries.
+Silverfish are indoor pests and they’re known to eat through household items including books, papers, wallpaper, and clothing.
+They can also contaminate food in pantries.
+These pests do breed quickly, so one silverfish could be a warning sign of a large infestation.

 How Long do Silverfish Live?